-For the hikers, there are also “tulip walking tours” possible in the Bollenstreek.
+There are also “tulip walking tours” for the hikers in the Bollenstreek.
 You can find more information about these walking tours in English here.

-Finally, a tulip tour is also by car; you can find more information about this here.
+Finally, a tulip tour is also by car; you can find more information here.
 Use the Google Translate extension to translate this Dutch web page into English.

 2. The Tulip Fields In Flevoland